Please Donate to Support Youth Mental Health!

 3. Team culture plays a large role in how mental health challenges are discussed and navigated.

-4. Supporting your fellow teammates’ mental wellbeing and honoring your own will result in increased team performance and cohesion.
+4. Supporting your teammates’ mental well-being and honoring your own will increase team performance and cohesion.

 5. Use of substances (Alcohol, Nicotine, Marijuana, and other Drugs) can hinder athletic performance, lead to mental health challenges, or worsen existing mental health challenges.

-6. Getting in a routine that encourages wellness can improve quality of life and athletic performance .
+6. Getting into a routine that encourages wellness can improve quality of life and athletic performance.

-7. There are several self-soothing strategies one can use to navigate stress and negative emotions or thoughts (see below!).
+7. There are many self-soothing strategies to navigate stress and negative emotions or thoughts.

-9. Many elite athletes are calling attention to the need to prioritize mental wellness in order to reach their full potential as a person and an athlete.
+9. Many elite athletes are calling attention to the need to prioritize mental wellness to reach their full potential as a person and an athlete.

 10. Half of individuals who will experience a mental health challenge in their lifetime will experience one by the age of 14